Medway Council: Composition

 Five of the independents sit together as the 'Independent Group'.

-The next election is due in 2027.
+Digital services

+Artificial intelligence

+In April 2026, Medway Council launched Agent Ex, an AI search tool developed with Jadu that replaced keyword search and provides answers from council website content using typed, spoken, or multilingual queries.

 Elections

 Since the last boundary changes in 2023, the council has comprised 59 councillors representing 24 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.